Salmon Fishing In Alaska: A Complete Guide For More Salmon

 Rainbow trout baits

-The best bait for Alaska salmon fishing trips is salmon roe, also known as spawn, or spawn bags.
+The best bait for Alaska salmon fishing is salmon roe, also known as spawn, or spawn bags.

 Skein eggs are another option and can often be the over-all best bait for salmon when fishing in the river or ocean at the river mouth.